heyrossbutcher/crack-the-img/README.md

 Directions
 * Download the plugin here, open and place the contents in your root folder.
-* This plugin requires Jquery, so your HTML page should contain jquery, the crackerjack plugin and as well as the code that will be calling the plugin.
+* his plugin requires Jquery, so your HTML page should contain the Jquery CDN, the crackerjack plugin path and as well as the code that will be calling the plugin.
 All placed in that order.
 * Once the scripts are set up you can place the plugin code on your class:
 * $('your-div-class').crackerJack(true, true);
 * Then in your stylesheet set the class you assign the plugin to position:relative.